MicrosoftDocs/PowerShell-Docs/jea/role-capabilities.md

 # Role A Visible Cmdlets
 $roleA = @{
     VisibleCmdlets = 'Get-Service',
-                     @{ Name = 'Restart-Service'; Parameters = @{ Name = 'DisplayName'; ValidateSet = 'DNS Client' } }
+                     @{ Name = 'Restart-Service';
+                        Parameters = @{ Name = 'DisplayName'; ValidateSet = 'DNS Client' } }
 }

 # Role B Visible Cmdlets
 $roleB = @{
-    VisibleCmdlets = @{ Name = 'Get-Service'; Parameters = @{ Name = 'DisplayName'; ValidatePattern = 'DNS.*' } },
+    VisibleCmdlets = @{ Name = 'Get-Service';
+                        Parameters = @{ Name = 'DisplayName'; ValidatePattern = 'DNS.*' } },
-                     @{ Name = 'Restart-Service'; Parameters = @{ Name = 'DisplayName'; ValidateSet = 'DNS Server' } }
+                     @{ Name = 'Restart-Service';
+                        Parameters = @{ Name = 'DisplayName'; ValidateSet = 'DNS Server' } }
 }

 # Resulting permissions for a user who belongs to both role A and B
-# - The constraint in role B for the DisplayName parameter on Get-Service is ignored because of rule #4
+# - The constraint in role B for the DisplayName parameter on Get-Service
+#   is ignored because of rule #4
-# - The ValidateSets for Restart-Service are merged because both roles use ValidateSet on the same parameter per rule #5
+# - The ValidateSets for Restart-Service are merged because both roles use
+#   ValidateSet on the same parameter per rule #5
 $mergedAandB = @{
     VisibleCmdlets = 'Get-Service',
-                     @{ Name = 'Restart-Service'; Parameters = @{ Name = 'DisplayName'; ValidateSet = 'DNS Client', 'DNS Server' } }
+                     @{ Name = 'Restart-Service';
+                        Parameters = @{ Name = 'DisplayName'; ValidateSet = 'DNS Client', 'DNS Server' } }
 }
 ```

 **VisibleExternalCommands, VisibleAliases, VisibleProviders, ScriptsToProcess**

-All other fields in the role capability file are simply added to a cumulative set of allowable
+All other fields in the role capability file are added to a cumulative set of allowable external
-external commands, aliases, providers, and startup scripts.
-Any command, alias, provider, or script
+commands, aliases, providers, and startup scripts.
+Any command, alias, provider, or script available
-available in one role capability will be available to the JEA user.
+in one role capability is available to the JEA user.

 Be careful to ensure that the combined set of providers from one role capability and
-cmdlets/functions/commands from another do not allow connecting users unintentional access to system
+cmdlets/functions/commands from another don't allow users unintentional access to system resources.
-resources.
-For example, if one role allows the `Remove-Item` cmdlet and another allows the
+For example, if one role allows the `Remove-Item` cmdlet and another allows the `FileSystem`
-`FileSystem` provider, you are at risk of a JEA user deleting arbitrary files on your computer.
+provider, you are at risk of a JEA user deleting arbitrary files on your computer.
+Additional
-Additional information about identifying users' effective permissions can be found in the [auditing JEA](audit-and-report.md)
+information about identifying users' effective permissions can be found in the [auditing JEA](audit-and-report.md)
 article.

 ## Next steps